Hilliard Davidson High School: Edinburgh Fringe Festival

 In the summer of 2007, Hilliard Davidson High School attended the Edinburgh Fringe Festival through the American High School Theatre Festival.
 The Edinburgh Fringe is an international festival featuring performances from an enormous variety of groups and performers.
 Davidson brought their production of School House Rock to the Fringe Festival, performing in Blueside Venue 103.
-The production was detailed on the Edinburgh Fringe website.
+The production was detailed in the Edinburgh Fringe program.
 Hilliard Davidson's 2002 application video may be found on YouTube.
 Their 2003 application video may also be found on YouTube.
 Additionally, Hilliard Davidson was invited to the Edinburgh Fringe Festival for the summers of 1998, 2010, and 2014.